lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ## Application deployment

 The third tab of the main panel is dedicated to the deployment of the application.
-As for the previous steps, we are provided a couple of link which details what needs to be done for our application to be deployed.
+As for the previous steps, we are provided a couple of links, each one detailing what needs to be done for our application to be deployed.

 ![AD01](./images/AD-01.png)